35436506/recipe_box_allocation_optimization_in_meal_kit_delivery/README.md

 # Box Allocation Optimization in Meal Kit Delivery

 This project introduces the **Box Allocation Problem (BAP)**, a novel optimisation challenge within the UK meal kit delivery industry.
 Faced with complex operational demands, companies must efficiently assign customer orders across multiple production facilities over a planning horizon.
-This research provides a data-driven framework to guide these decisions, aiming to stabilise daily production, reduce food waste, and improve ingredient forecasting.
+This research provides a data-driven framework to guide these decisions, aiming to stabilize daily production, reduce food waste, and improve ingredient forecasting.

-At the core of this project is a **Mixed-Integer Linear Programming (MILP)** model that minimises day-to-day variation in recipe allocations.
+At the core of this project is a **Mixed-Integer Linear Programming (MILP)** model that minimizes day-to-day variation in recipe allocations.
 The model is solved using the **open-source CBC solver** and systematically benchmarked against heuristic methods, including **Tabu Search (TS)** and **Iterative Targeted Pairwise Swap (ITPS)**.

-This case study demonstrates how exact optimisation methods can provide highly efficient and robust solutions for complex, large-scale supply chain challenges, **outperforming common heuristics in both solution quality and computational time**.
+This case study demonstrates how exact optimization methods can provide highly efficient and robust solutions for complex, large-scale supply chain challenges, **outperforming common heuristics in both solution quality and computational time**.

 ---